 Figure 1.
 Illustration fo image transformation.

-However, assessing photo aesthetics is challenging.
-Early methods [6, 16] manually design various hand-craft aesthetics features to approximate a number of photographic and psychological aesthetics rules, including low level features [26, 2] (distribution of edges, color histograms and light contrast, etc.), as well as high level features [39, 7, 37, 5] (composition principles, e.g. ”Rule of Thirds”, ”Visual Balance” and ”Golden Ratio”, Low-of Depth, color harmony, photo content and scene categories, etc.).
-Although these handcraft features have shown encouraging results.
-Manually design effective aesthetics features is still a challenging task because even experienced photographers use very abstract terms to describe high quality photos.
-Other approaches have been developed to leverage more generic image features, such as SIFT, Fisher Vector [28, 33] and bag of visual words [37], to predict photo aesthetics.
-Though obtaining promising performance, the image representation provided by those generic features may not be optimal for the task of photo aesthetics, as they are designed to represent natural images in general, not specifically for aesthetics assessment.
+However, assessing photo aesthetics by machines is challenging.
+Over a decade has passed since the initial attempt.
+Among the early efforts [6, 16], various hand-craft aesthetics features have been manually designed to approximate a number of photographic and psychological aesthetics rules.
+These include low level features [26, 2] based on the distribution of edges, color histograms and light contrast, and so on, as well as high level features [39, 7, 37, 5] based on composition principles, e.g. ”Rule of Thirds”, ”Visual Balance” and ”Golden Ratio”, Low-of Depth, color harmony, and photo content and scene categories.
+Although these handcraft features have shown encouraging results, to design effective aesthetics features manually is still a challenging task because even the very experienced photographers use very abstract terms to describe high quality photos.
+Other approaches have also been developed to leverage more generic image features, such as SIFT, Fisher Vector [28, 33] and bag of visual words [37], to predict photo aesthetics.
+Although very good performance has been achieved, the image representation provided by these generic features may not be suitable for the task of photo aesthetics, as they are designed to capture the general semantics of the natural images instead of describing the aesthetics of the image composition.

-Because of these limitations, many researchers are attempting to use deep learning methods to extract effective aesthetics features [24, 22, 27, 38, 15].
-Although these deep CNN methods have shown promising results, the performance is often compromised by the constraint that the neural network only takes the fixed-size input.
-To accommodate this requirement, input images need to be transformed via cropping, wrapping, or padding.
-These operations often alter image composition, reduce image resolution, or cause image distortion, and thus impair the aesthetics of the original images because of potential loss of fine grained details and holistic image layout.
-However, such fine-grained details and image layout have been shown highly useful in many applications such as image quality estimation [14, 3], image aesthetics categorization [22, 30, 20, 32, 40, 46], and image style classification [15, 9].
-As we can see from Fig.1, one randomly cropped patch may generate ambiguity in training examples as aesthetic attributes in one patch may not well represent the holistic information in the entire image (the flower is eliminated and only the bird is remained).
-Uniformly wrapping reduces original image resolution and distorts the salient object thus compromises the detail clarity of the important regions.
-The artificial boundaries between the original image and the padding area could possibly confuse the neural network.
-Finally, training from such transformed images will likely make the data more ambiguous and thus compromise the ability of the network to learn effective discriminative features.
+Because of the limitations of image feature-based approaches, many researchers have recently turned to deep learning strategy to extract effective aesthetics features automatically from training data [24, 22, 27, 38, 15].
+These deep CNN methods have indeed shown promising results.
+However, the performance is often compromised by the constraint that the neural network only takes the fixed-size input.
+To accommodate this requirement, input images will need to be obtained via cropping, wrapping, or padding.
+These additional operations on the original images often alter image composition, reduce image resolution, or cause extra image distortion, and thus impair the aesthetics of the original images because of potential loss of fine grained details and holistic image layout.
+It has been long recognized in aesthetics assessment community that such fine-grained details and overall image layout have been intrinsically utilized by professional photographer to carry out photo quality assessment and have been incorporated in modern image related applications in image quality estimation [14, 3], image aesthetics categorization [22, 30, 20, 32, 40, 46], and image style classification [15, 9].
+As we can see from Fig.1, one randomly cropped patch may generate ambiguity in training examples because the aesthetic attributes in one patch may not adequately represent the holistic information in the entire image (the flower is eliminated and only the bird is retained).
+Uniformly wrapping also reduces original image resolution and distorts the salient object and thus compromises the detailed clarity of the important regions.
+The artificial boundaries between the original image and the padding area may also confuse the neural network.
+Training from such artificially transformed images does not capture the essence of the aesthetics in each of the input image and thus compromise the ability of the network to effectively learn the desired discriminative features.